ProgramCrafter/salsa-iwj-otter/docs/user.rst

 Notable features you might otherwise overlook include these:

-Pressing "h" repeatedly cycles through various amounts of history view (the overlaid yellow arrows showing what recently happened).
+Pressing ``h`` repeatedly cycles through various amounts of history view (the overlaid yellow arrows showing what recently happened).

 Typing numbers will get you into a multiple selection mode, which you can use (for example) to draw yourself a hand of multiple cards.
-Typing just "1" will let you select the first available card, even if it's not the one on top (eg because you want to draw a card and someone is holding onto the deck).
+Typing just ``1`` will let you select the first available card, even if it's not the one on top (eg because you want to draw a card and someone is holding onto the deck).